pw4rn3r/ECE382/labs/lab8/index.md

 ## Prelab

-Print out your grading sheet.
+1. Print out your grading sheet.

+2. Consider your maze navigation strategy.  **Provide pseudocode and/or a flowchart** that shows what your main program loop will do.
+    - This should include your collision avoidance algorithm.

-Include whatever information from this lab you think will be useful in creating your program.
+3. Include whatever other information from this lab you think will be useful in creating your program.

-Consider your maze navigation strategy.
-Write pseudocode to show what your main program loop will look like.
+#### Collision avoidance
+How do you avoid hitting a wall?
+Below are some questions for your consideration.

+ - If your robot does not naturally drive perfectly straight, **how can you correct this "drift"**?

+ - **How fast does your robot move?**  How far can it move in one full timing cycle?
+What is a good way to figure this out?

+ - **How fast can you determine "distance"** on each side of your robot (think worst case while moving)?
+Should one side have more scanning priority, and how do you determine the priority?

+ - If you follow a wall, what is a **good range of distances to attempt to be within?**

 ## Hints